 Each of these categories pertains to the ways user information is maintained, used, and shared.

 Breach notifications are the only privacy issue addressed in all 50 states.
 This is largely due to a widely publicized data mishap in 2005.

 In February of that year, ChoicePoint (a financial data collector) disclosed it had erroneously sold the data of 145,000 people to a criminal organization.
-Californian consumers were the only ones notified of this breach, however, because California was the only state at the time with a mandatory breach notification law.
+Californian consumers were the only ones notified of this big data breach, however, because California was the only state at the time with a mandatory breach notification law.

 Since then, all 50 states plus the District of Columbia, Puerto Rico, Guam, and the Virgin Islands have implemented rules requiring notification to individuals when their personal information (PI) has been compromised.

 Differences Between State Legislation

 Furthermore, some states specify which entities — individuals, businesses, and/or governments — must notify citizens that a breach has occurred.

 A few states have also amended previously existing bills to further clarify or expand upon the type of potentially compromised data that necessitates a breach notification.